 Co-located in Abu Dhabi and Washington, DC, the lab's mission is founded on the premise that heightened economic activity in Africa, Latin America, and Asia has led to their increasing global relevance.
 In short, in less than a generation, our world has been turned upside down.
 To assess the impact of these important geopolitical, geo-economic, and geo-cultural shifts, the lab will work with a network of collaborators, thinkers, and other rising experts to produce original analysis through a variety of media, including digital stories, visualisations, multi-city pop-up talks, roundtables, and more traditional events.

-Based in Washington, DC, Afshin is the co-director of the lab and a regular contributor to its online content.
+Based in Washington, DC, Afshin is the co-director of emerge85 and a regular contributor to its online content.
 Afshin is also a fellow at the Johns Hopkins SAIS Foreign Policy Institute, where he writes broadly on emerging markets, particularly on themes related to the New Silk Road, South-South trade, and global hub cities.
 Afshin recently published an FPI white paper titled The Pivotal Partnership, outlining UAE-Africa ties as an emerging geocommercial and geo-economic corridor.

 Afshin is also a former director of the World Economic Roundtable at the New America Foundation, an ambitious effort to remap the global economy in the wake of the Great Recession, and he currently writes a global affairs column for Newsweek Japan.